griffi-gh/klein/README.md

 ## Note

-No AI/LLM agents, generated code or documentation have been directly used for the development this project (and no such contributions will be made/accepted in the future)
+No AI/LLM "agents", generated code or documentation have been directly used during the development this project (and no such contributions will be made/accepted in the future)

 (I have used Copilot auto-complete, and LLM(s) to assist in debugging during development though.)